penalara/engineInputGHCFile/schema-doc/ghc-properties-ghcdata-properties-sessions-session-properties-sessionclassrooms-properties-classroomstoassign.md

 engineInputGHCSchema#/properties/ghcData/properties/sessions/items/properties/sessionClassRooms/properties/classRoomsToAssign
 ```

 List of classrooms to the session.
-Each object in the list represent one classroom that should be assigned.
+Each object in the list represent one classroom that must be assigned.

 | Abstract            | Extensible | Status         | Identifiable            | Custom Properties | Additional Properties | Access Restrictions | Defined In                                                         |